About the Orpheus Choir of Toronto

 In 2003, Robert Cooper became artistic director and inspired the choir’s renewal and revitalization.
 Under his direction, Orpheus outgrew its roots as a community choir.
 After 20 years of fruitful leadership, Robert Cooper stepped down as artistic director.

-The Board of Directors is delighted to announce that after an intensive search through the spring of 2023, Thomas Burton will take over the role of artistic director.
+The Board of Directors was delighted to announce that after an intensive search through the spring of 2023, Thomas Burton-Bresba was named Artistic Director.

 Expect Something Different